 But for the purposes of Creamy Microwave Macaroni & Cheese, we're keeping it very simple: approximately a 1:1 mix of American and extra-sharp cheddar.

 Because you really, really CANNOT use pre-shredded cheese for this or any other cheese-sauce-containing recipe, you'll need a cheese grater.
-For college dorm rooms, the ideal cheese grater has its own built-in catch-and-store container (like the one shown in my affiliate link below).
+For college dorm rooms, the ideal cheese grater has its own built-in catch-and-store container.

 You'll also need a large spoon for stirring and serving.
 Although you can certainly eat the mac and cheese straight out of the container, you might also want a serving dish to gussy it up just a tiny bit.